MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] It has no significant effect on profitability.
 - [ ] It eliminates the need for competitive advantages.

-> **Explanation:** When suppliers have high bargaining power, they can demand higher prices for their goods or services, forcing firms to endure lower profit margins unless they pass these costs on to consumers.
+> **Explanation:**( When suppliers have high bargaining power, they can demand higher prices for their goods or services, forcing firms to endure lower profit margins unless they pass these costs on to consumers.)

----

 ### Which of the following sectors in Canada is widely considered to be in a mature stage of its life cycle?